 UBC’s Department of Psychology advances the study and understanding of psychology to improve individual and societal well-being.
 We do this by creating a stimulating and collaborative research environment with a unique focus on enhanced teaching and learning.

 We are Canada’s top-ranked psychology department and are ranked 12th globally.
-Our 51 faculty members and 115 full-time graduate students conduct research across the spectrum of psychology, representing eight sub-disciplinary specializations: Behavioural Neuroscience, Clinical, Cognitive Science, Developmental, Health, Learning Enhancement, Qualitative Methods, and Social/Personality.
+Our 53 faculty members and 133 full-time graduate students and post-doctoral fellows conduct research across the spectrum of psychology, representing eight sub-disciplinary specializations: Behavioural Neuroscience, Clinical, Cognitive Science, Developmental, Health, Learning Enhancement, Qualitative Methods, and Social/Personality.